JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 ## Quantum Music Playground Tutorial

-The Quantum Music Playground represents one of many possible approaches for leveraging quantum computing to composing music.
-It is Implemented as a Max for Live device in Ableton Live 11, and includes a MicroQiskit quantum simulator.
-It is free Apache 2.0 licensed open source software, developed by James L. Weaver, and available at `qisk.it/qmp`.
-Quantum Music Playground takes an approach that rendering beats and melodies from statevectors that model quantum states.
-For example, Figure 1 shows a four qubit quantum circuit and quantum state whose basis state amplitudes are all the same.
-The phases of the basis states differ, however, progressing from 0 radians to 15π/8 radians.
+Quantum Music Playground represents one of many possible approaches for leveraging quantum computing to compose music.
+It is implemented as a Max for Live device in Ableton Live 11, and includes a MicroQiskit quantum simulator.
+It is Apache 2.0 licensed open source software, developed by James L. Weaver, and freely available at `qisk.it/qmp`.
+Quantum Music Playground takes the approach of rendering beats and melodies from statevectors that model quantum states.
+For example, Figure 1 shows a four qubit quantum circuit in the IBM Quantum Circuit Composer.
+The basis state amplitudes (denoted by the heights of the bars) from the resultant quantum state are all equivalent.
+The phases of the basis states (denoted by the shading of the bars) differ, however, progressing from 0 radians to 15π/8 radians.

 <img src="/Users/James.Weaver@ibm.com/Music/Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect/quantum-dj-max/images/scale_circuit_composer.png" alt="Quantum Music Playground screenshot" width=100%/>